mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCFaultDetectionCounter (0x14)
 '''''''''''''''''''''''''''''''''''''
-The client can request a list of fault counters for DTCs that has not been reported or confirmed.
+This sub-function can be used by the client to request fault detection counters for DTCs that have not been reported or confirmed.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+
 | Name                                         | Bit Length  | Value     | Description                    | Present |